orlandini01/orlandini01/README.md

 Full-stack security log analysis platform built with Python/Streamlit.
 Includes a multi-format log parser (CSV, JSON, TXT), a rule-based threat detection engine, risk scoring, an interactive dashboard, PDF reporting, and 89+ automated tests.

 **[📊 Retail Sales Margin Analysis](https://github.com/orlandini01/retail-sales-margin-analysis)**
 End-to-end analysis of retail sales data to identify where profit margin is being lost.
-Uncovered that the Central region operates at nearly half the margin of the West region, and that the Tables category carries above-recommended average discounts — leading to concrete business recommendations, including a discount ceiling and quarterly margin tracking as a KPI.
+Uncovered that the Central region operates at nearly half the margin of the West region, and that the Tables category carries above-recommended average discounts, leading to concrete business recommendations, including a discount ceiling and quarterly margin tracking as a KPI.

 ---